-FY 21-22 Baseline: Peer employees had a combined total of 1,747 hours.
-QIC has six consumers participating.
-Behavioral Health Advisory Board had two family members and one consumer.
-Cultural Competence Committee had participation from two consumers, and the committee collaborated with consumer-members from Six Stones Wellness Center.
+Baseline: Peer employees had a combined total of 2,370 hours.
+QIC had seven consumers participating, however, attendance was inconsistent.
+The Behavioral Health Advisory Board had two family members and two consumers.
+Cultural Competence Committee had participation from two consumers, and the committee collaborated with consumermembers from Six Stones Wellness Center.